BobbyTables1337/Undutmaning25-Loken/README.md

 ![image](https://github.com/user-attachments/assets/37450028-0b1a-4bd1-909f-4410376caba4)

-This guy really seem into space and sattelite stuff, lets see what the Firefox profile can give us.
+This guy really seem into space and satellite stuff, lets see what the Firefox profile can give us.
 We use firepwd (http[s]://github.com/lclevy/firepwd) and we provide the password we used to open the passwords.zip
 ![image](https://github.com/user-attachments/assets/865ea073-e307-47f7-87e9-10d58d50e572)
 ![image](https://github.com/user-attachments/assets/aad0ab6e-2c3a-4aa7-956b-f358d3eecc5e)